Doctor of Pharmacy

 - Have a minimum 2.75 cumulative grade point average;

-- Complete the following course and semester hour requirements with a grade of ‘C’ or better:
+- Complete the following courses or their equivalents with a grade of ‘C’ or better:

-i.
-Microbiology with laboratory (4 semester credits or equivalent)
+- Microbiology with lab (4 semester credits or equivalent)

-ii.
-Technical writing (3 semester credits or equivalent)
+- Technical writing or equivalent (3 semester credits or equivalent)

-- Meet the technical standards of the college of Pharmacy, and
+- Meet the technical standards of the college, and

-- Obtain a competitive Pharmacy College Admissions Test score.
+- Meet the minimum Pharmacy College Admissions Test score criteria.

 Admission to The Doctor of Pharmacy Program

-In addition to meeting the requirements of admission for the University of Louisiana at Monroe, applicants for admission to the Professional Program in the College of Pharmacy must have completed the required pre-professional preparatory coursework with no grade less than ‘C’, possess a cumulative grade-point average of at least 2.750 (uncorrected, based on a 4.0 system) in all previous coursework undertaken, exclusive of developmental courses, whether passed or failed at all institutions of attendance, and meet the technical standards of the College of Pharmacy.
+In addition to meeting the requirements of admission for the University of Louisiana at Monroe, applicants for admission to the Professional Program in the College of Pharmacy must have completed the required preprofessional preparatory coursework with no grade less than ‘C’, possess a cumulative grade-point average of at least 2.75 (uncorrected, based on a 4.0 system) in all previous coursework undertaken, exclusive of developmental courses, whether passed or failed at all institutions of attendance, and meet the technical standards of the college.

 The application process for admission to the College of Pharmacy requires the student to complete an online application with the Pharmacy College Admission Service (PharmCAS), a supplemental application with the College of Pharmacy, and a university application.
 Online applications to PharmCAS must be completed by March 1 immediately preceding the applicant’s effective admission date.
 Supplemental applications are due to the Office of Student and Professional Affairs in the College of Pharmacy no later than March 1 immediately preceding the applicants effective admission date, and all pre-professional preparatory coursework and university core curriculum requirements must be completed no later than June 1 immediately preceding the applicant’s requested effective admission date.
 Coursework completed more than seven years prior to the applicant’s requested admission date may not be used to satisfy preprofessional requirements and will be excluded from all evaluations and grade point calculations associated with the professional program admission process.